Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Internal Spacetimes of the Loop Quantum Black Holes

-It is interesting to note that there is essentially only one physical parameter $m$ that determines the properties of the classical spacetime, while the parameter $\gamma$ affects only the dynamical equations through Eqs.(\ref{eq3a}) - (\ref{eq3d}), but has no effects on the spacetime.
+It is interesting to note that there is essentially only one physical parameter $m$ that determines the properties of the classical spacetime, while the parameter $\gamma$ affects only the dynamical equations through Eqs.(\ref{eq3a}) - (\ref{eq3d}), but has no effect on the spacetime.
 This is true only classically, and quantum mechanically $\gamma$ does affect the properties of quantum spacetimes.
-In particular, the considerations of black hole thermodynamics in LQG requires $\gamma \simeq 0.2375$ \cite{Meissner:2004ju}.
+In particular, consideration of black hole thermodynamics in LQG requires $\gamma \simeq 0.2375$ \cite{Meissner:2004ju}.